kladd/weekend-wiki/README.md

 # weekend-wiki

-Weekend project, don't use for real things: Token signing key is hard coded and there's no csrf mitigation.
+Weekend project, don't use for real things.

 Wiki documentation is in the wiki's [meta/ namespace](https://github.com/kladd/weekend-wiki/tree/main/base/meta).